7targets/7targets-docs/_posts/2021-06-010-How-to-stop-getting-notifications.md

 How to stop getting all notifications.

-Go to "Assistant", if you are Org admin you'll see all the assistants.
+Go to 'Assistant', if you are Org admin you'll see all the assistants.

 ![image](../../images/Stop-getting-notification-1.png)